skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

 * [Specsheet]({{ site.url }}/downloads/8bit/specs.pdf)
 * How to operate (advance the video to show how to do sum two runtime inputs)
 * Show next the fibonacci video
-* Input and troubleshoout (this one wont be linked here): youtube video My Ben Eater 8-bit computer build with very basic runtime input in the world and troubleshooting review.
-Video script: Start the video saying "hello guys, I'm going to walk you through my Ben Eater 8-bit computer implementation, but if you're just interested to see the basic runtime input I've built you can skip over to the minute shown in the screen...
+* Input and troubleshoout (this one wont be linked here): youtube video My Ben Eater 8-bit computer build Video script: Start the video saying "hello guys, I'm going to walk you through my Ben Eater 8-bit computer implementation, first i'll go over the troubleshouting process, which is quite generic for all builds but if you're just interested to see the my only 2 custom modifications you can skip the video to minute xx:xx where I show you the very basic runtime input protocol I've implemented.
   * My 8-bit build follows Ben Eater's schematics and has the same assembly language but there are a few things I had to change:
     * Like most people I encountered power problems, so adding pull-up and pull-down resistors for floating input pins, a few more decoupling capacitors and adding resistors for all LEDs (which the schematic includes) solved most problem issues.
 I still have a weird RAM bug, when write enable is active, the first RAM has the output pins high while the second RAM has them all low, maybe they were manufactured differently?
 Besides that I don't think I have experienced any secondary effects although when I had power issues both RAMs used te get quite hot.
     * Another problem I had was the resistor capacitor or edge detector circuit to generate a high clock pulse for the multiplexed write enable signal for the RAM when in run mode.